Why Jana Gana Mana was the right choice for India

 2. A collective song, not a solo performance

 Many of us who have regularly sung Jana Gana Mana in our schools can easily recall that it is meant for collective participation, not individual performances.
-It sounds dignified even when sung imperfectly by large groups and discourages vocal artistry or giving personal touches to the poem.
+It sounds dignified even when sung imperfectly by large groups and discourages vocal artistry or unnecessary personal touches to the poem.
 This quality makes Jana Gana Mana suitable for schools, stadiums, state ceremonies, and international events.

-Many national anthems are more suited as performance pieces, where soloists try to “conquer” the song rather than guide collective singing.
+Many national anthems are more suited as performance pieces, where soloists try to own the song rather than guide collective singing.
 Such songs find a limited role in the everyday singing of normal citizens.